 Furthermore, the dungeons are procedurally generated so each play-through will be different than the last.
 Additionally, the fact that this game was created by just 4 humans makes this game all the more impressive.
 Dicey Dungeons coming to PC via Steam.
 I recommend you check it out!

-Pulling off tricks in this game is nearly identical to a Tony Hawk game and Wave Race 64.
+Pulling off tricks in this game is nearly identical to a Tony Hawk game with other mechanics reminiscent of Wave Race 64.
 That makes the controls very intuitive and shortens the learning curve dramatically.
 Currently Wave Break is only scheduled to release for PC via Steam but the team behind the game is looking for a publisher to help them bring the game to consoles.
 I am definitely rooting for them as I’d love to play this game on my Nintendo Switch!

 The Last Friend